• Skip to primary navigation

 Smoky & Saucy Jackfruit Enchiladas

-This jackfruit enchilada recipe is a delicious meat-free twist on traditional enchiladas.
+This pulled jackfruit enchilada recipe is a delicious meat-free twist on traditional enchiladas.
 The filling is made with pulled jackfruit, red pepper, rice, black beans, corn, cheese, and fresh coriander smothered with a super tasty homemade enchilada sauce.
-This hearty and flavoursome Mexican-inspired dish makes a fantastic family dinner bound to please everyone.
+This hearty and flavoursome Mexican-inspired dish makes a fantastic family Mexican-inspired vegetarian dinner bound to please everyone.

 Since embracing the flexitarian diet, I have become big fan of jackfruit.